KalinaStefanova/Kalina-Stefanova-employees/README.md

 ### Improvement suggestion
 For better performance the dates comparison and work days calculation can be implemented server-side.
 And React app can consume an API and fetch the pair of employees that worked together for longest period of time.

+### Test files
+For convenience, I have included some test csv files.